adamsilver/fdpb/03-book-a-flight.md

 ## 1. Where to fly

 First, users have to choose an origin and destination.
 That is, places to fly from and to.
-Without this information the service can't offer any flights.
+Without this information, the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
 That is because, generally speaking, they are familiar (due to convention) and fully accessible out of the box.
 They also require far less work to implement.